 I consciously travel around the world with the focus of spreading positivity through my films.
 These beautiful, yet touching stories offer and highlight a personal insight into the lives of extraordinary local people showcasing their contrasts and changes.

-Along-side shooting my adventures I also do guest talks about making the impossible possible.
-This has brought me all over the world, from the outskirts of Pakistan, Iran, India to the bustling cities of Taiwan.
+This has brought me all over the world, from the outskirts of Pakistan, Iran, Nepal to the bustling cities of Taiwan, India and the US.